Invention of radio: The Branly detector

 In 1890, Édouard Branly demonstrated a new type of detector.
 Branly discovered that loose metal filings, which in a normal state have a high electrical resistance, lost their resistance in the presence of electric oscillations generated by a spark, and became practically conductors of electricity.
 This Branly showed by placing metal filings in a glass box or tube, and making them part of an ordinary electric circuit.
-Branly further found that when the filings had once adhered tegether they retained their low resistance until shaken apart, for instance, by tapping on the tube.
+Branly further found that when the filings had once adhered together they retained their low resistance until shaken apart, for instance, by tapping on the tube.
 Branly's filing tube came to light when it was described by Dr. Dawson Turner at a meeting of the British Association in Edinburgh and Scottish electrical engineer and astronomer George Forbes suggests the filings tube may be reacting in the presence of Hertzian waves.
 This device would be picked up by Oliver Lodge in his experiments.